Election 2022: Turbulent campaign season comes to a close

 His response: “More difficult.”

-Associated Press writers Corey Williams in Southfield, Michigan, and Gary Fields in Chestertown, Maryland, and Claudia Lauer in Philadelphia contributed to this report.
+Associated Press writers Corey Williams in Southfield, Michigan, Gary Fields in Chestertown, Maryland, Anita Snow in Phoenix and Claudia Lauer in Philadelphia contributed to this report.

 Follow the AP’s coverage of the 2022 midterm elections at https://apnews.com/hub/2022-midterm-elections.
 And learn more about the issues and factors at play in the midterms at https://apnews.com/hub/explaining-the-elections.